-cerning his own funeral and burial were that he wanted to have "Standing on the Promises" sung, and that he be buried in a pine coffin with his beloved teddy bear.
+A celebration of Fred's life was held at First Christian Church, St. Francis, on Wednesday, April 14, with Pastor Jeff Landers officiating.
+The only requests he had made concerning his own funeral and burial were that he wanted to have "Standing on the Promises" sung, and that he be buried in a pine coffin with his beloved teddy bear.
 His wishes were fulfilled.
 In addition, he took with him his trusty pliers in hand, a pair of fence-making cotton gloves, and a favorite Wheeler Equity cap.
 His friends and family did him proud that day.
 Masonic burial rites were conducted at the church by St. Francis Lodge, 404, AF&AM.

 The flag-draped pine coffin was placed on a family heirloom, the Bane wagon, which Fred had refurbished last fall and given to his niece, Kathy Woodcox.
-A team of black horses, owned by Dan Fields, Atwood, carried him east on the old road to Wheeler, then south to his final resting place by the side of his grandfather, Fred Magley, Sr., at Cheyenne Valley Cemetery.
+A team of old road to Wheeler, then south to his grandfather, Fred Magley, Sr., at Cheyenne Valley Cemetery.